The Best RFP Response Software for 2026: An Honest Comparison of Agentic AI vs. Legacy Tools

 Legacy Feel: Slower innovation cycle compared to AI-first tools.

-Best for: Teams who want to finish RFPs in a fraction of the time, without leaving Microsoft Word, Excel or PowerPoint.
+Best for: Teams who want to finish RFPs in a fraction of the time, without leaving Microsoft Word, Excel, or PowerPoint.
+Ensuring goverance, auditablitly and user adoption.
+Language-agnostic, dynamic knowlege management.

-SEQUESTO has rapidly gained market share by solving the biggest complaint users have with legacy software: Process Fatigue.
-Instead of forcing users to learn a complex new dashboard, SEQUESTO brings the AI directly into the documents you are already using.
+SEQUESTO — the Agentic Operating System for Commercial Teams — has built its position by solving the biggest complaint users have with legacy RFP management software: Process Fatigue.
+Instead of forcing users to learn a complex new dashboard, SEQUESTO brings AI-powered proposal automation directly into the documents you are already using.
+(For a detailed look at how SEQUESTO compares specifically to Loopio and Responsive, see our dedicated comparison pages.)

 The “James” Advantage

-At the core of SEQUESTO is James, your Agentic AI assistant.
-James is not a chatbot; he is a virtual proposal manager.
+At the core of SEQUESTO is James, your Agentic Multi-Agent Force.
+James is not a chatbot; he is a highly specialised multi-agent force that executes response workflows under human oversight.

 This transforms the process from a chaotic scramble into a streamlined operation, ensuring that automated RFP responses are accurate, aligned, and auditable.

-Most competitors require you to “Import” your Word or Excel doc into their HTML editor (breaking your formatting), work on it, and then “Export” it (breaking it again).
-SEQUESTO operates with a natively integrated Microsoft Word, Excel and PowerPoint editor.
-You keep your fonts, your tables, and your branding exactly as they are.
+Most competitors require you to “Import” your Word or Excel document into their HTML editor (breaking your formatting), work on it in a proprietary interface, and then “Export” it (breaking it again).
+SEQUESTO operates with a natively integrated Microsoft Word, Excel, and PowerPoint editor.
+You keep your fonts, your tables, your conditional formatting, and your branding exactly as they are.

 “We tested Responsive and Loopio, but SEQUESTO was the only one that didn’t feel like ‘another tool to manage’.
 It just worked where we worked.”Director of Pre-Sales, SaaS Enterprise.
 This transforms the process from a chaotic scramble into a streamlined operation, ensuring that automated RFP responses are accurate, aligned, and auditable.